 The Changing State of Consumer Privacy

 With data breaches on the rise, many new data protection regulations have been enacted.
-While the European Union’s (EU) General Data Protection Regulation (GDPR) is the first and most well-known of these, several new laws have gone into effect in the United States, protecting the privacy of US citizens.
+The European Union’s (EU) General Data Protection Regulation (GDPR) is the first and most well-known of these.
+This opened a floodgate of action in the US.
+Several new or bolstered laws have gone into effect in the United States to protect the privacy of its citizens.